-This program also offers a convenient and easy to use scale tool, to adjust the servings that any given recipe puts out.
-Surprisingly, serving size and yield conversion tools were absent in many programs we reviewed, so it was a nice change to see this handy feature offered.
+This Mac recipe program offers a convenient and easy-to-use scale tool to adjust the servings that any given recipe puts out.
+Surprisingly, serving size and yield conversion tools were absent in many programs we reviewed, so it was nice to see this handy feature offered.

-Another positive attribute to Shop’n’Cook Menu is that it offers both menu planning and shopping list features.
-The shopping list consists of categories that are already broken down according to where they can be found in the grocery store.
-Within each category is a list of items.
-Users simply check the items they need, and the software generates a shopping list.
-The drag and drop features found in many of the other programs we reviewed were missing or difficult to maneuver in Shop’n’Cook Menu.
+Another positive attribute of Shop'NCook Menu is that it offers both menu planning and shopping list features.
+The shopping list consists of categories that are already broken down according to where you can find them in the grocery store, and each category includes a number of items.
+All you have to do is check the items you need, and the software generates a shopping list.

 Unfortunately, the search options for this program are rather limited compared to the other Mac recipe software programs we reviewed.
 Unlike with other programs, you can only search for recipes by title, category or ingredient.
 When you have a wide selection of recipes stored, this becomes increasingly problematic, as you'll have to know each recipe by name or search by ingredient, which can generate a lot of results.
 The software is also slow to load.

 If you have trouble with the program, you can contact the company via an online email form.
 You can also find the user manual, a knowledgebase and video tutorials on Shop'NCook's website.

 Though it offers an impressive number of recipes, Shop'NCook Menu lacks a few helpful features that the best Mac recipe programs offer, such as varied search options, a recipe rating system and the ability to locate duplicate files.
 Overall, this is a decent program with a large collection of recipes, but it lacks the finesse of other recipe managers for Mac.

 Shop'NCook Menu comes with a large collection of recipes.

 The program lacks advanced search abilities to find specific recipes.